What is a Second Mortgage?

 Using a HELOC as a Second Mortgage

 A home equity line of credit is a revolving loan that allows you to borrow money at any time up to a certain credit limit.
 When you get a HELOC in addition to a separate mortgage, your HELOC can act as a second mortgage.
-You’ll be making two monthly or bi-weekly payments: one for your mortgage, and one for your HELOC.
+When getting a HELOC, keep the following in mind:

 To learn more about HELOCs, including how much you can borrow, how much your HELOC payments would be, and the various ways that a HELOC can be used, visit our home equity line of credit calculator.
 The latest rates from various HELOC lenders can also be seen on our HELOC rates page.